Why the current focus on methodologies is totally wrong:

 There is a really critical point to all this:

 A methodology implies a consistent set of steps to be followed to complete a task (in this case a project) which you can use repeatedly (i.e. across many projects).
 However, projects are just not like that.
 It is folly to believe that such ‘methodologies’ can ever really exist or work for projects.
-There can be product development methods (e.g. Scrum, which deal with specific elements of the project), but that is all they are – product development methods.
+There can be product development methods (e.g. Scrum, which only deals with a subset of the elements of the project), but that is all they are – product development methods.
 They do not address a large part of the management of the project as a whole, i.e. all those things that have to be done before, during, after and outside of the core product development.

 Having a consistent framework (e.g. lifecycle) for delivering projects is fine, and needed in some industries – but ‘methodology’ – is the wrong way to think about projects.